larpon/QuickDownload/README.md

 cd /path/to/projects
 git clone git@github.com:Larpon/QuickDownload.git
 ```
-Open `quickdownload.pro` in QtCreator and build.
+Open `quickdownload.pro` in Qt Creator and build.
 The result should be a `*.so` plugin file.

 #### Linked